Contax: Post-war division

+Licensed branding

+An alliance was then formed with Yashica, and a new line of CONTAX single-lens reflex cameras was born, starting with the RTS of 1975.
+Numerous models followed, which also included autofocus rangefinders, compacts, medium-format reflex cameras, and digital cameras.

 Rival Leica in the 1970s and 1980s used West German Zeiss-designed wide-angle lenses for their own cameras.
 The 15 mm Hologon was the first super-wide lens on a Leica, and the Leica reflex had access to the 15 mm Distagon lens as part of the Leitz supplied range.

-Kyocera took over Yashica in 1983 and continued to manufacture products under the Yashica and Contax brands.
-In the mid-90s came their Contax G1 with outstanding lenses and a little later the G2, both fully manual or automatic, The first zoom lens to a RF camera, lenses from 16 mm to 90 mm.
+Kyocera acquired Yashica in 1983 and continued to manufacture products under the Yashica and Contax brands.
+In the mid-90s came their Contax G1 with outstanding lenses and a little later the G2, both fully manual or automatic, featuring the first zoom lens for a rangefinder camera as part of a range of Zeiss-branded lenses from 16 mm to 90 mm.
 However, by 2002 the company's film camera products were declining in sales, and its newer digital camera products failed to make serious inroads into the digital-photographic market.
 In 2005, Kyocera discontinued all photographic equipment manufacture, including the Contax brand in 2005, thus, for now, bringing the Contax story to a close.

+Zeiss Ikon cameras

-Original rangefinder models
+Original (pre-war) rangefinder models

 In contrast to the contemporary Leica which was evolved from its original concept into a photographic system, the Contax was designed as the heart of a photographic system from the start.
 A heavily engineered machine of tremendous complexity, it was Zeiss Ikon's showcase of the technology it possessed.

 The Contax I had six identifiable variants, but fundamentally identical; every aspect was designed to be better than the Leica.
 For instance, the removable back was for faster loading and reloading, the bayonet lens mount was designed for rapid lens interchangeability, the long-base rangefinder was for more accurate focusing with large aperture lenses, and the vertical metal shutter not only gave a faster maximum speed but also banished the problem of shutter blinds burning.

 However, its operation was something of an acquired taste, which explains the more conventional successors, the Contax II and III models.
 Not only was the combined shutter speed dial and film advance knob placed at the more conventional position, but it became much easier and quicker to operate.
 The combined viewfinder and rangefinder was not the first one on the market, but it was the first on a system camera which offered significant operational advantage, a lead ahead of the Leica until the Leica M3 of 1954.